Abhijeet2010/Namste-React/README.md

 - When ever something changes on UI it is because of reconciliation process.
 - Difference is finded by Diff Algorithm, and that difference is updated by Reconcilation.
 - Focuses on updating the real DOM efficiently based on the changes identified during the diffing phase, enhancing rendering speed.
+- when ever there update update in state, react will re-render that whole component and only update that perticular node. this process also knwon as Reconciliation.

 # Diff Algorithm